David Kiki

-Enagnon David Kiki (born 25 November 1993) is a Beninese professional footballer who plays for Liga I side Farul Constanța and the Benin national team.
+Enagnon David Kiki (born 25 November 1993) is a Beninese professional footballer who plays for Liga I club FCSB and the Benin national team.
 A left-sided player, Kiki has played in both defence and midfield.

 Career

 Between 2012 and 2015, Kiki played in the Championnat de France amateur with Belfort, making 52 league appearances in total for the club.
 He joined Ligue 2 club Chamois Niortais ahead of the 2015–16 season, and made his debut in the 0–0 draw away at Évian Thonon Gaillard on 21 August 2015.

 In January 2019, he was loaned to Red Star from Brest.

 Kiki won his first international cap for Benin on 14 June 2015, in a 1–1 draw with Equatorial Guinea.
 He played at the 2019 Africa Cup of Nations where the team reached the quarter-finals.